Thoughts on Trigger Efficiencies

 where the indices run over p_T bins and

-The filtered Pythia production can be used to estimate formula and formula, but some other Monte Carlo production must be used to estimate formula, as it must be independent of whether the pi0 is reconstructed.
+The filtered Pythia production can be used to estimate and , but some other Monte Carlo production must be used to estimate , as it must be independent of whether the pi0 is reconstructed.
 Note, however, the Monte Carlo only needs to throw pi0s, though the full GEANT simulation and BFC is needed.
 Note, using the SimpleMC will underestimate the trigger efficiency, as the "jet" enviroment the pi0s occur in would effect the likelihood of the trigger firing.
 Thus, one would need Pythia, possibly with a filter of a pi0 exists with pT > some threshold.

 Ib.
 Equations if Using Pythia, slightly modified